New Supervisor Challenges: Advice for New Managers

-How would you gain the confidence of your team as a new supervisor, especially if they are resistant to you?
+How would you gain the confidence of your team as a new manager, especially if they are resistant to you?

 This is not an uncommon question.
 Whenever a person is promoted or appointed to a position of leadership, there is always the possibility of a political dynamic that will make their job far more challenging than the requirements of the position dictate.